Skip to main content

 What we have done here is give a bijection between the set of 5-bit strings of weight 3 and the set of 3-element subsets of \(A\text{.}\) A bijection is a function \(f: X \to Y\) such that each element of \(Y\) is the image of exactly one element from \(X\text{.}\) You can prove that if there is a bijection between two sets, then they have the same number of elements.
 This is a common counting technique we will use in the upcoming sections.

-This example illustrates that once again, Pascal’s triangle can give us the answer to a counting question.
+This example illustrates that, once again, Pascal’s triangle can give us the answer to a counting question.
 The number of \(k\)-element subsets of a set with \(n\) elements is the same as the number of \(n\)-bit strings of weight \(k\text{,}\) and that is the number in row \(n\text{,}\) column \(k\) of the triangle: \(\binom{n}{k}\text{.}\)

 Example 3.1.7.

-How many subsets of the set \(\{a,b,c,d,e,f,g\}\) exactly 4 elements?
+How many subsets of the set \(\{a,b,c,d,e,f,g\}\) have exactly 4 elements?

 Solution.